 Professional Associations and Memberships

-- New York State Bar Association, Member, Commercial Leasing Committee, 1987
+- New York State Bar Association, Member, Commercial Leasing Committee, 1987 to Present

 - Connecticut Bar Association, Member